joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

 Here you can see various "features" of each house listing.
-Some features may influence the price of the house, for example the amount of livable space, `sqft_living`, or the location (`lat`,`long`).
+Some features may influence the price of the house, for example the amount of livable space (`sqft_living`) or the location (`lat`,`long`).

 To start working with Spark lets load the Spark module and dependencies.
 We are going to be working with something known as a **DataFrame** which requires Spark version 2.0.0 or greater.